Interaction Evolved-Learned Cooperation

 The two-timescale framework generates testable predictions:

-- Populations with learning evolve cooperation faster than populations without learning.
+- Populations with repeated interaction should evolve higher cooperation than one-shot regimes.

 Relation to Classical Theories